 A forewarning that I will be taking the more lengthy scenic route in getting to the main point of this article, but the lessons along the way are worth the detours we will take.
 They are simply too impressive to simply "pass" them by.

-Before jumping into the text of this topic, I would first like to make note of one of the most stunning observations of Abraham's life, that being his faith. it has to be why so much text is spent on him in Genesis, and why he is so noted in the New Testament Book of Hebrews "Hall of Faith" (Hebrews 11)
+Before jumping into the text of this topic, I would first like to make note of one of the most stunning observations of Abraham's life was his faith. it has to be why so much text is spent on him in Genesis, and why he is so noted in the New Testament Book of Hebrews "Hall of Faith".

 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.